 The bill would create an unwieldy and complex procedure for landowners to assert their basic rights.
 Individual citizens could be overwhelmed by the commissioners at the public hearing.
-There would no guarantee that the five property owners selected for the review panel would be impartial.
+There would be no guarantee that the five property owners selected for the review panel would be impartial.

-CSHB 340 would not provide adequate notice to absentee or out-of-county landowners.
+CSHB 1117 would not provide adequate notice to absentee or out-of-county landowners.
 The required notice in the tax statement could be lost or discarded, or the statement could be sent to a mortgage company or an agent, rather than to the property owner.
+Elderly landowners who actually received the tax statements might be confused by the notices and discard them.
 Out-of-county landowners could return to find that the county had confiscated portions of their property through the county road map process.

-The bill's definition of criterion of a road having been "continuously maintained" with public funds would represent too vague a standard.
+The bill's definition of a road having been "continuously maintained" with public funds as a criterion for public interest would represent too vague a standard.
 Would running a road grader across the caliche once a year for two decades qualify as being continuously maintained?
-The bill would leaves such issues unresolved.
+The bill would leave such issues unresolved.